cloudflare/miniflare/docs/recipes/ava.md

   // Create a new Miniflare environment for each test const mf = new Miniflare({
     // We don't want to rebuild our worker for each test, we're already doing
-    // it once before we run all our tests in package.json, so override it here
+    // it once before we run all tests in package.json, so disable it here.
+    // This will override the option in wrangler.toml.
     buildCommand: undefined,
   });
   t.context = { mf };